ImperialCollegeLondon/M40001_lean/src/2021/logic/README.md

 # Tactics you will need.

 To do logic problems in Lean you need to know some basic tactics.
+Remember that when applying several tactics, you should put a comma after each one.

 ## Tactics for sheet 1.